qgindi/LibreAutomate/README.md

 # LibreAutomate C#

-LibreAutomate C# is a C# script editor/manager/launcher with an automation library and UI automation tools.
+LibreAutomate is a C# script editor/manager with an automation library and UI automation tools.
+For Windows.
+Uses .NET 6.

-The library contains classes/functions to automate various tasks on Windows computers.
-Written mostly in C#, it is a .NET library.
-Some features: Send keys and text to the active window.
-Find and click buttons, links, images and other UI objects.
-Launch programs and auto-close windows.
-Process text and other data.
-Auto-replace text when typing.
-Create custom dialog windows.
-Hotkeys and other triggers.

-In scripts also can be used Windows API, .NET and zillion of programming libraries, as well as code examples and info from the internet.
-The program can create programs and libraries, and not just for automation.
-You'll gradually learn C#, one of top 5 programming languages.
-Then creating automations with this code editor is faster than with no-code RPA apps, and less limitations.
+Some features of the automation library:
+- Automate desktop and web UI using keys, mouse and API.
+Find and click buttons, links, images.
+- Launch programs.
+Manage files and windows.
+Transfer and process text and other data.
+- Hotkeys, autotext and other triggers.
+Auto-replace/expand text when typing.
+Auto-close windows.
+Remap keys.
+- Custom toolbars that can be attached to windows or screen edges.
+And menus.
+- Custom dialog windows of any complexity can be created easily in code.
+- All classes/functions are documented.
+- The library can be used in other programs too.
+Can be installed from [NuGet](https://www.nuget.org/packages/LibreAutomate).

+Some features of the script editor program:
+- The scripting language is C#.
+The program is a good way to learn it.
+- C# code editor with intellisense.
+Script manager, cookbook.
+- Tools for recording keyboard/mouse and selecting UI objects such as buttons, links and images.
+- Also you can use .NET and other libraries.
+Tools and databases for NuGet, Windows API, icons.
+- Can create independent .exe programs and .NET libraries.

 More info and download: https://www.libreautomate.com/